Canadian Pacific Steamship Company: Sinking of Empress of Ireland

-In 1914, the Empress of Ireland collided with the Norwegian collier in the Saint Lawrence River.
-The Empress sank in just 14 minutes and 1,012 perished.
-Its death toll makes it the deadliest maritime disaster in Canadian history.
+In 1914, Empress of Ireland collided with the Norwegian collier in the Saint Lawrence River.
+Empress of Ireland sank in 14 minutes and 1,012 perished.
+Her death toll makes it the deadliest maritime disaster in Canadian history.

 Empress of Ireland was heading down the channel near Pointe-au-Père, Quebec in heavy fog.
 At 02:00 Storstad crashed into the side of the CP liner.
 Storstad, though damaged, did not sink.
 Empress of Ireland took severe damage to her starboard side and began to list and take on water.
 Some passengers managed to get into lifeboats quickly.
 The ship began to list too far, and additional life rafts were not able to be launched.
-The ship rolled to its side ten minutes after the collision.
+The ship rolled to her side ten minutes after the collision.
 Four minutes later the ship had sunk.
 Only 465 survivors were rescued.
 A board of inquiry found Storstad responsible for the sinking.

 World War I (1914–1918)

 aground in Canada before the war.

-Canadian Pacific was an important contributor to the Merchant Navy (United Kingdom) in World War I. Like other shipping companies, Canadian Pacific provided ships to carry troops in both World Wars.
+Canadian Pacific was an important contributor to the British Merchant Navy in World War I. Like other shipping companies, Canadian Pacific provided ships to carry troops in both World Wars.
 CP lost 18 ships in the war.

 In World War I, some ships were refitted as armed merchantmen or auxiliary minelayers.
 These were operated by the British Royal Navy, not CP Ships.
 For example, RMS Princess Irene and RMS Princess Margaret were requisitioned at the point of completion by the British Royal Navy for war service.
-They were manned by naval personnel, not CP.
+They were crewed by naval personnel, not CP.
 Neither ship was delivered to CP – Princess Irene exploded in 1915 and Princess Margaret was purchased by the Admiralty after the war.